Free Boat Rides in NYC from Kayaks to Sailboats and More

 Thursday evenings from June through mid-August and Sunday afternoons from June through mid-September

 The Urban Park Rangers offer FREE canoeing and kayaking in NYC for children ages 8 and up.
-Advance registration is required, and participants are selected through a lottery.
+Advance registration is required for some events.
+Other locations accept walk-ups.

 Hunts Point Riverside Park